wholol/Mandelbrot-SIMD-MultiThreading/README.md

 # MendrelBrot-SIMD-Threading
-MendrelBrot program to understand SIMD and threading. olcPixelGameEngine by javidx9 is used.
+MendrelBrot program to understand and compare the performance of SIMD and threading, threadpools and std::async. olcPixelGameEngine by javidx9 is used.

 this program compares the performance of computing the Mandrelbrot set with.
 THe methods used are: